tkaefer/java-interview/topics/core/concurrency.md

 **Types**

 - newFixedSizeThreadPool - creates new thread, if one dies due to exception
-- newCachedThreadPool - keeps increasing threads
+- newCachedThreadPool - keeps increasing threads and thread expire in 60 secs after last used. i.e keepAlive 60 secs.
 - newSingleThreadExecutor - consumes task based on queue type (FIFO, LIFO, Priority etc), resurrects thread if dead
-- newScheduledThreadPool - supports delayed and periodic execution similar to Timer
+- newScheduledThreadPool - supports delayed and periodic execution similar to Timer and thread keepAlive as 60 secs.

 Usually shutdown call is immediately followed by awaitTermination.